How to Write Out Numbers Using Words

 - One thousand two hundred thirty-four

-The rules above are the standard for most English-speaking countries.
+These rules are the standard for most English-speaking countries.
 However, in other nations, the comma and decimal may appear in the opposite location.
 For example, a number might be written as “1.234,59” in some areas.
 To understand what the number means, look for blocks of three numbers (indicating thousands, hundreds of thousands, millions, and so on).

-Words Make it Official
+Words Make It Official

 The amount you write using words is the official amount of your check.
 If the amount in numeric format differs from what you write in word format, the bank is supposed to go with the amount written out in words—which is the legal amount of your payment.